Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 - Review, select, and distribute clips across TikTok, Reels, and Shorts

-This workflow lets FCP do what it does best (creative long-form editing) and lets AI do what it does best (high-volume clip production).
+This workflow lets your traditional editor do what it does best (creative long-form editing) and lets AI do what it does best (high-volume clip production).
 Neither tool replaces the other.
 They serve different parts of the same content strategy.

 The creators who grow fastest in 2026 are the ones who recognize that different tasks require different tools.
-Using a $300 professional NLE to do work that an AI tool handles in 2 minutes is not a badge of honor—it is an inefficient use of your most valuable resource: time.
+Using an expensive professional editor to do work that an AI tool handles in 2 minutes is not a badge of honor—it is an inefficient use of your most valuable resource: time.

 Ready to Start?

-Keep Final Cut Pro for your long-form edits.
+Keep your traditional editor for your long-form edits.
 Add ClipSpeedAI for clip production.
-Start with 10 free clips to see the difference.
+Cut your first clips on the $1 3-day trial and see the difference.